Venkatesh2001v/Nxt-Trendz---Cart-Features/README.md

 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+Added following functionalities

 - When an unauthenticated user tries to access the **Cart** Route, then the page should be navigated to **Login** Route

-- Following are the features to be implemented
+- Following are the features implemented

   - Feature 1